The tax system in the United Arab Emirates

 A favorable tax environment is one of the reasons many foreigners come to the UAE for work or to set up a business.
 The country also offers a vibrant international environment, professional opportunities in various sectors, and a dynamic urban living environment.

 As an expat, you probably won't have too many things to worry about when it comes to taxes in the UAE.
-However, it's still beneficial to have a general idea of the way taxes work here.
+However, having a general idea of how taxes work here is still beneficial.
 Plus, you may still need to handle your tax obligations at home when living in the UAE.

 Understanding the tax system in the United Arab Emirates